 - Mondays 10.00 - 12.00.
 Please email in advance.
 For alternative times please contact to arrange.

 Oliver gained his PhD from the University of Manchester, where he later worked as Hallsworth Research Fellow before joining Edinburgh.
-He has acted as convenor (2016/17) and co-convenor (2017/18) of BISA's US Foreign Policy working group, and former visiting research fellow at the Swedish Institute of International Affairs.
+He has acted as convenor (2016/17) and co-convenor (2017/18) of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.

 You can follow Oliver on Academia.edu and Twitter